-- 4.1 The first round of consultation commenced with letters sent on the 6 August 2021 until 08 September 2021 given the allowance provided on the site notice. - 4.2 A further round of consultation was triggered by the submission of further information by the applicant to address concerns.
-The second round commenced on the 7th February 2022 and was extended until March 1st 2022.
-That being said comments, have been received after this date which have been considered and will continue to do so until committee.
-A verbal update will be given if necessary. - 4.3 The following responses have been received from statutory and non-statutory consultees to date:
+- 4.1 The first round of consultation commenced with letters sent on the 6 August 2021 until 08 September 2021 given the allowance provided on the site notice. - 4.2 A further round of consultation was triggered by the submission of further information by the applicant to address concerns. - 4.3 The following responses have been received from statutory and non-statutory consultees to date:

+Consultee Response

-Consultee Response NHS No objection - Subject to securing £10, 795 which reflects the population yield of both 21/00799 & 21/00798 and will support extension and reconfiguration at Galgate Health Centre.
-Natural England No comment Conservation Officer No comment Local Lead Flood Authority No objection - Subject to following conditions and previous outline conditions: Construction Surface Water Management Plan Verification Report of Constructed Sustainable Drainage System County Highways No objection - Subject to following conditions: Management details of road network
+NHS No objection - Subject to securing £10, 795 which reflects the population yield of both 21/00799 & 21/00798 and will support extension and reconfiguration at Galgate Health Centre.

+Natural England No comment

+Conservation Officer No comment

+Local Lead Flood No objection -

+Authority Subject to following conditions and previous outline conditions: Construction Surface Water Management Plan

+Verification Report of Constructed Sustainable Drainage System

+County Highways No objection -

+Subject to following conditions:

+Management details of road network

-Page 43 Strategic Housing No objection - Officer Comments: Dolphinholme is not sustainable settlement so housing should meet local need.
-SHMA identified need for affordable homes in Ellel sub area is predominantly for smaller units - 1, 2 & 3 beds.
+Strategic Housing No objection -

+Officer Comments: Dolphinholme is not sustainable settlement so housing should meet local need.
+SHMA identified need for affordable homes in Ellel sub area is predominantly

+Page 43 for smaller units - 1, 2 & 3 beds.
 For market housing 2 and 3 beds are most in need.
 RP justification would be accepted as justification for need.
 Application is supported by recognised RP seeking to take on the affordable housing proposed given the demand they experience.
 The proposal reflects maximum viable amount of affordable housing, in a mix and tenure that is considered to meet the local identified affordable housing need given support from RPs which is in line with housing policies.
 It is accepted the open market housing is not directly met by the proposal, but amending the mix would undermine the delivery of smaller affordable units and this has been tested by the external viability consultant.
 Overall therefore given affordable housing meets the identified need and outline obligation and this is enabled by the market housing the offer is accepted on balance.
 Tree Protection Officer No objection - Comments: seeks updated AIA and management of canopies.
 Fire Safety Officer No objection - Comments: highlights approved building regulation approved documents in relation to fire.
 Lancashire Constabulary No observations received Planning Policy Team No observations received Lancashire Archaeological Advisory Services No objection - Comments: that original outline applications did not trigger need to condition/consider given proposal/location.
 United Utilities No objection - Comments: recommend conditions associated water drainage subsequent maintenance.
 Greater Manchester Ecology Unit No objection - Comments: Seeks bird and bat boxes and submitted CEMP to be secured and implemented.
-Environmental Health Officer No objection - Subject to following conditions: Standard air quality measures as per the Low Emissions and Air Quality PAN Electric vehicle parking for each dwelling CEMP further to that submitted outlining details on dust emissions Dolphinholme Residents Affordable Housing - not in-line with outline S106 of 40% by unit Association (DRA) Officer Response - the application now meets the obligation.
-Materiality - use of artificial stone, slate and white UPVC Energy and Climate Emergency - reduction of 3.6% against Part L, lack of electric charging points

-Suggestion of controlling construction traffic and agricultural traffic in the area during specific times
+Environmental Health Officer No objection - Subject to following conditions: Standard air quality measures as per the Low Emissions and Air Quality PAN Electric vehicle parking for each dwelling CEMP further to that submitted outlining details on dust emissions Dolphinholme Residents Association (DRA) Objection - Affordable Housing - not in-line with outline S106 of 40% by unit ASSOCIATION (DRA) Officer Response - the application now meets the obligation.
+Materiality - use of artificial stone, slate and white UPVC Energy and Climate Emergency - reduction of 3.6% against Part L, lack of electric charging points Transport infrastructure and off-site highway works Suggestion of controlling construction traffic and agricultural traffic in the area during specific times

-FRA, Surface Water Drainage and Foul Water Drainage is not adequately addressed as per outline conditions
+FRA, Surface Water Drainage and Foul Water Drainage is not adequately addressed

+as per outline conditions

 External Lighting - area seeks to minimise light pollution.

 Waste and Servicing No Objection -

 Subject to following conditions:

 Collection points provided for dwellings

 Ellel Parish Council Objection -

-Life Farish Council 27 Homes is too large, mix and style not in keeping with rural area
+27 Homes is too large, mix and style not in keeping with rural area

 Risk of flooding

 Local infrastructure at capacity

 Local highway network at capacity

 Lack of bus service

+Lauk of bus solvide